Ukraine president warns of 'ugly' Russian attack | The New Daily

 Shelling of city near nuclear plant continues

-To the northeast, the city of Nikopol, which lies across the Dnipro river from Zaporizhzhia, Europe’s biggest nuclear plant, was shelled on five different occasions overnight, regional governor Valentyn Reznichenko wrote on Telegram.
+To the north-east, the city of Nikopol, which is across the Dnipro river from Zaporizhzhia, Europe’s biggest nuclear plant, was shelled five times overnight, regional governor Valentyn Reznichenko wrote on Telegram.

 He said 25 artillery shells hit the city, causing a fire at an industrial premises and cutting power to 3000 residents.